 The objectives of ARF are to foster goodwill and mutual understanding and to improve the standards of racing in Asia.
 Each meeting enables the exchange of current trends, ideas and information amongst delegates to work towards a common goal.

-The Executive Council meets once or twice a year in Paris in October and either in Hong Kong or Dubai in between.
-The Chairman and Vice-Chairmen of the ARF Executive Council sit on the Executive Committee of the International Federation of Horse Racing Authorities.
+The ARF is formally linked with the International Federation of Horseracing Authorities.
+Australia, Hong Kong and Japan have permanent seats representing the ARF on the Executive Committee of the International Federation of Horse Racing Authorities, and the ARF also nominates one of two rotational positions on the IFHA Executive Council.
 The ARF Secretary-General also acts as a permanent technical advisor at meetings of the IFHA Executive Council.